How to practice loving kindness meditation

 • May I/you live with ease

-5. Expand your focus – Feel gratitude and love for all people in your life.
+5. Focus on yourself, then on those you know.
+Feel and absorb the gratitude and love for all people in your life

 You have the right to receive help and information in your language at no cost.
 To request an interpreter, call the toll-free member number on your plan ID card or plan documents.